-We generate revenue from the sales of our products and services.
+We derive revenue from sales of our products and services.
 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed or determinable, and collectability is reasonably assured.

 Our total revenue is comprised of the following: